readthescripture.com

 Readers settle Joab fast — villain or loyal enforcer — and each verdict keeps only half of him.
 The trait that makes him indispensable to David is the one that makes him uncontrollable; he is treacherous in his methods and discerning when it counted.
 The argument stops where the narrator does, leaving the verdict on the man withheld.

-Study · Conquest · Part 1
+Historical Study · Critical · Part 1

 The Long Road to Canaan